 Your counsellor will ask you a series of questions about your life.
 For example, because family situations play an important role in who you are, she'll ask about your family history and your current family situation.

-Other than knowing the reason you sought counselling, the counsellor will attempt to find out if you're suffering from other symptoms.
-Your counsellor will use this information to better understand your problem.
+Other than knowing the reason you sought counselling, the therapist will attempt to find out if you're suffering from other symptoms.
+Your therapist will use this information to better understand your problem.